alpalma95/roundjs-legacy/README.md

 This is basically Vanilla JS.
 It only provides:

 - Reactive state with the `this.defineState()` method

+> This is now done with a cheap implementation of "virtual DOM" and DOM diffing 🙌

-- Attributes passed as "props" (`:attr` syntax) can be automatically accessed via `this.whatever`
+- Attributes passed as "props" (`:attr` syntax) can be automatically accessed via `this.attr`
 - Observable-like object to share state between components (`Streams`)
 - Templating syntax based on tagged template strings.
 This allows us to do things more similarly to JSX and even attach event listeners inline (`@click` etc.)

-For the rest, just use JavaScript. ~~Even attaching event listeners must be done with `EventTarget.addEventListener()`~~.
+For the rest, just use JavaScript.

-> Actually, with the latest commit I implemented a "smarter" templating system (quote unquote, still have to make it smart enough) and we can now add event listeners like in modern libraries with `@event` directive 🙌

 A quick look to the code must be enough to notice this, but just in case: **NOT READY FOR PRODUCTION, PROBABLY WON'T BE AND WHY WOULD YOU NEED YET ANOTHER LIBRARY**.